Particle-resolved simulation of freely evolving particle suspensions: Flow physics and modeling: Results and discussion

 Figure \ref{fig:drag_TGS} shows the non-dimensional drag force $F = F_d/F_{st}$ (see \ref{sec:appA} for details on $F_d$) as a function of density ratio for different Reynolds numbers and volume fractions in freely evolving suspensions compared to the drag correlation by \citet{tenneti_ijmf_2011} for fixed beds.
 Here $F_{d}$ is the dimensional average drag on each particle and $F_{st}=3 \pi \mu_f \epf d_p \slip $ is Stokes drag.
 Note that $F_{d}$ does not include the effect of the mean pressure gradient.
 The relation between this drag force and total fluid-particle force, which includes the effect of the mean pressure gradient, is explained in \ref{sec:appA}.

-This figure shows that depending on the flow conditions, the drag of a freely evolving suspension could be smaller than, larger than, or the same as in its fixed bed counterpart.
-To further examine the difference between mean drag in moving particles and fixed bed, we have studied the effects of clustering, particle velocity fluctuations, and mobility in the following subsections.
+This figure shows that depending on the flow conditions, the drag of a freely evolving suspension could be smaller than, greater than, or the same as in its fixed bed counterpart.
+To further examine the difference between mean drag in moving particles and fixed beds, we have studied the effects of particle velocity fluctuations, clustering, and mobility in the following subsections.

 Table \ref{tab:delta_F} summarizes the main conclusions from this study, which are supported by providing the results in the following subsections.
 It is shown that the presence of the clustering in particle configuration increases the drag by generating horizontal clusters for the range of parameters studied in this work.
 The particle velocity fluctuations for the homogeneous configuration also increases the drag.
 However, the effect of particle velocity fluctuations on the drag for the clustered case does not have a specific trend and could increase or decrease the drag force.
 This indicates that the effects of clustering and particle velocity fluctuations are not independent.
 Finally, the mobility of particles decreases the drag.